tobek/laminae/notes.md

 23 of them!

+- artists - LEC is a bit, but otherwise NEC, CNC, or LGC
 - terrapin (is it an archive/library/museum or more sensorium? could be both)
 - something pretty futuristic, but not described as such
 - they worship a god who is crazy but they love it